 The Cape Wrath Trail - is a long-distance hiking trail of 200 miles from Fort William.
 It's unofficial, so it's not way-marked, with few facilities en route or definitive paths.
 It's often boggy underfoot and pelting with rain, so it's definitely hard-core.
 The northernmost section, from Sandwood Bay to the Cape, is along the west coast (e.g. not using the track, but the same military restrictions apply) and will take even a tough walker eight hours to cover the eight miles.
 Now think about getting back.

-In summer bikes can be hired at The Hub in the village.
 As the North West corner of the British road system, cycling through and around Durness is very popular.

 This is a unique cycle route starting with a short boat trip and continuing along the shore and across moorland to the furthest North West point of the British mainland.

 To Cape Wrath - this route goes right out to the furthest North-West point of the British mainland – a dramatic headland with its whitewashed lighthouse perched atop the cliffs.
 The road itself is not connected to the main public road network so access is by the Cape Wrath Ferry, a foot passenger boat from Keoldale a mile south of Durness (make sure you arrange a return time as there’s no other way back).
 Once off the boat, there is only one road which continues for 11 miles to the lighthouse.
 The road is tarmac but fairly broken in places so the surface can be quite rough.
 After a short section parallel to the Kyle of Durness which gives wonderful views across to Balnakiel Bay the road swings inland and climbs onto open moorland which is crossed via numerous ups and downs all the way to Cape Wrath.